%2520(1).jpeg)

 - post links to official broadcasters,

-- track stats, injuries, statistics, etc.
+- keep track of lineups, injuries, stats, etc.

-Here, Discord is not "the broadcaster": it is the community hub, the social layer around the game.
+Here, Discord isn't "the broadcaster"; it's the community hub, the social layer surrounding the match.

 1.2.
 Illegal channels (to be avoided)